hydroper-jet/lang/spec/1.0/source/src/types.md

 ## Function types

 Function types consist of zero or more parameters and a return type annotation.
-Function types appear in the forms:

 ```
 function(): E

 // Required parameter
 function(a: T): E

 // Optional parameter
 function(a?: T): E

 // Rest parameter
 function(...a: [T]): E
 ```